Govrn-HQ/Protocol-Strike/projects/spec/Organization_Reporting.md

 1. As a Coordinator, I need to be able to receive a raw csv of all the contributions my DAOs have made
 2. See a report of the activeness of the DAO and be able to filter down to see the most active contributors

+## Questions

+- How does a DAO curate contributions attributed?